Production years:

 Very practical mod at practice and low volume environments.
 This mod reduces the amp’s clean headroom and you’ll achieve sweet spot at a lower volume.
 You’ll notice that the amp gets looser and with less attack.
 Tips: If you pulled the V1 12AX7 tube you may use it as V6 phase inverter.

-12AX7 as phase inverer tube will give the most effect out of this mod.
+12AX7 as phase inverter tube will give the most effect out of this mod.
 12AU7 will be in between 12AT7 and 12AU7.

 Diode rectifier – More clean headroom.

 This mod is for those who wants more power, clean headroom and attack.
 It is very practical to bring with you those small Sovtek plastic adapters that easily can replace the rectifier tube.
 You’ll increase the power of the amp with a few watts.
 The diode rectifier will feed your amp’s filter caps with a higher and “faster” DC voltage compared to a tube rectifier.
 The fact that it delivers a slightly higher DC voltage to your power tubes (via the filter caps) means an increase of the tube voltage gain factor.
 When you hit a hard chord the preamp and power tubes will require energy and current is flowing from the DC filter caps which are charged up by the rectifier.
-If the recitifer can deliver more energy more quickly, you’ll have more power and attack.
+If the rectifier can deliver more energy more quickly, you’ll have more power and attack.

 Please be aware of that using gz34 or diode rectifier will wear you 6v6 power tubes faster than with a 5u4gb due to the higher plate voltage.
 Some 6V6 tubes are better than others in handling higher voltages.
 The TAD and JJs are rough and can take a lot of beating.